varnish/Varnish-Book/varnish_book.rst

 ..
 TODO for the editor: sub-columns is not reflected in PDF formats
 ..
 A temporary solution is using bold in the first column

-.. csv-table:: Table :counter:`tables`: Connotation of Saving a Request
+.. csv-table:: Table :counter:`table`: Connotation of Saving a Request
    :name: connotation_saving_request
    :header-rows: 1
    :stub-columns: 1